 But what exactly contributes to this shift, and why do happy people seem to live longer?

-In this article, we delve into the habits, behaviors, and traits that explain why some individuals become happier and more content as they age.
+In this article, we’ll try to explain why some individuals become happier and more content as they age.

 The Connection Between Happiness and Longevity

-Research consistently highlights the profound impact of happiness on overall health and longevity.
+Research consistently highlights the effect of happiness on overall health and longevity.

-Studies have shown that happier individuals tend to exhibit lower levels of stress, reduced risk of chronic diseases, and enhanced immune function.
+Studies have shown that happier individuals tend to exhibit lower levels of stress, reduced risk of chronic diseases, and stronger immune system.
 This all contributes to a longer lifespan.

-But what sets happy individuals apart, and how do they cultivate and sustain their happiness over time?
+What makes happy people different, and how do they create and maintain their happiness over time?

 1-Gratitude Practice